We will only accept patients referred from our LIHN

 - gout clinic – established or suspected gout especially in difficult situations eg renal failure, drug intolerance

 - injection clinic – patients with shoulder pain, OA knee, base of thumb etc where injection may help

 For urgent referrals who need to be seen with 48 hours please call the office or email via one-mail.

-Current wait times are still less than 3 months for patients within the scope of practice, with urgent patients being seen soomer
+Current wait times are still less than 3 months for patients within the scope of practice, with urgent patients being seen sooner.

 We believe that potential new RA should also be seen urgently within 2 weeks – please identify patients who need to be seen in the early RA clinic

-In addition we are developing a rapid injection clinic for patients whom you feel need joint or soft tissue injections, e.g.trigger finger, rotator cuff disorders, OA base of thumb.
+In addition we run a rapid injection clinic for patients whom you feel need joint or soft tissue injections, e.g.trigger finger, rotator cuff disorders, OA base of thumb.
 Please identify these patients who should be seen in the injection clinic.

 Urgent patients will be seen the same week.
 Other priority patients will be seen within a small number of weeks.

 Unfortunately I am unable to offer a chronic pain service, as this requires a multiprofessional team and unique resources; I believe there are providers in the area who are better able to help these patients.